handfistface/ListPoint/replit.md

 ## Recent Changes
 - **October 14, 2025**:
+  - **Added "Move to Section" feature**: Users can now move items between sections or to loose items using the right-click/long-press context menu.
+The modal displays all available sections (excluding the current section) and an option to remove the item from its section (move to loose items).
+Items can be moved from any section to another, or from loose items to a section.
   - Fixed undo functionality bug where deleted items were not being restored to the list without a page reload.
 Created missing `/api/lists/<list_id>` JSON API endpoint that returns list data with items.
   - Fixed context menu bug where right-click/long-press dialog was appearing during regular list interactions.
 Added event listener guard to prevent duplicate listeners from being attached when list is rebuilt.
   - Fixed edit item modal lingering after item edit.
 Changed implementation to fetch updated list data and rebuild the list asynchronously, ensuring modal closes properly and items are correctly ordered within sections without page reload.